-Rose Electra Harris Interview: Painter on Emotions, Nature and Travel | An Espresso with Rose
+An Espresso with Rose Electra Harris: Painter on Emotions, Nature and Travel

 Travel as Artistic Influence

 If I am lucky enough to do a trip, it will direct my work for a whole year.
 In 2018, I reached a point where I wasn’t excited about my work in printmaking anymore, as it felt too safe.
 I went travelling to Mexico for five months with the intention of painting and drawing while there.
 Surprisingly, I couldn’t accomplish anything I had set out to do when I arrived.
 It was only when I came back that I took it all in.
 I just needed time to process the experience.
 In 2023, the opposite happened when I went back to Mexico City for a residency and a solo show at Jo_hs Gallery.
-I couldn’t stop making works to the point that I prepared twelve large paintings for the show in about a month.
-And even if places inspire me, it has more to do with how I feel when I am there, and the aspect of their unfamiliarity, that makes a place an influence on my work.
+I couldn’t stop making work to the point that I prepared twelve large paintings for the show in about a month.
+And even if places inspire me, it has more to do with how I feel when I am there, and the aspect of their unfamiliarity, which makes a place an influence on my work.
 I normally notice the impact on my work from the colour palette, like when the colours became much more vibrant after my time in Mexico.
 Choosing a colour is an intuitive and spontaneous process in my work, and an emotional decision for me.

 Nature and Emotional Expression in Painting

-2. What are the themes at the core of your work?
+What are the themes at the core of your work?

 I work on the canvas driven by how I’m feeling about life and what’s going on in my head.
 More and more, my painting expresses the purest form of how I am feeling.
 As I continue to develop my practice, different places, environments and types of nature are the main themes in my work.
 Nature is the most important one because I often use it as a stepping stone to get to my emotional state.
 Nature helps me to feel a connection within myself with what I’m drawing.
 It is all very intuitive.
 It’s about my emotional state and the way I express it on the canvas.
 In the past, I was far more interested in the aesthetic, but now it’s more about my emotions.
 I used to be scared of doing that.